 By segmenting your leads into different groups, you can better target your marketing and sales efforts to meet their needs.
 This will lead to more conversions and happier customers.

-The benefits of lead segmentation are clear: more targeted marketing and sales efforts ead segmentation to improved ROI.
+The benefits of lead segmentation are clear: more targeted marketing and sales efforts ead segmentation to improved design ROI.
 If you’re not already segmenting your leads, it’s time to start!

 Potential Flaws in Your Hosted Sales Page Applications